 We hope that this sample itinerary offers you a good idea of what this trip offers.
 In the end, each of our trips is best crafted by working together with our guests and clients.
 Ultimately, we look at a successful trip as requiring collaboration to come up with the best components.
-Each trip’s duration, activity types, and level of difficulty are readily adapted to meet a party’s goals and wishes.
+Each trip’s duration, activity types, and level of difficulty may be adapted to meet a party’s goals and wishes.

 Whether you choose an established itinerary or create one of your own, our commitment is to accommodating your interests and to providing you with a thoroughly enjoyable, safe and memorable experience.
 Even after living here for more than 25 years this land still thrills us and we love sharing it with others.
 We look forward to hosting you at our wilderness ranch home.

 Other Sample Itineraries: